Saturday, 28 February 2015

 METHOD :

-Wash the poppy seeds through a strainer and soak in hot water for 1 hour.
+Wash the poppy seeds through a strainer and soak in hot water for an hour.
 Make a paste of it with the green chilli in the blender.
-Transfer into a small bowl and add little salt.
+Transfer into a small bowl and add little of salt.

 Peel and wash both ridge gourds and potatoes.
 Cut them separately into cubes.
 Add salt and turmeric powder and mix well.

 Heat oil in a wok.
-Fry the potato pieces till light brown.
-Keep aside.
+Fry the potato pieces until light brown.
+Take out and keep aside.

 Add halved dry chillies to the oil.
-Put in the poppy seed paste.
-Fry till golden brown.
+Add the poppy seed paste.
+Fry until golden brown.

 Add the ridge gourd pieces to the tempered oil.
-Stir for 1 minute at medium heat and cover.
+Stir for a minute at medium heat and cover.

-Open the cover after 2-3 minutes and add the potatoes.
-Stir well and cover cook at medium to low heat for 4-5 minutes or till all the water dries up.
-Add the sugar and switch off.
+Remove the cover after 2-3 minutes, add the potatoes.
+Stir well and cover cook at medium to low heat for 4-5 minutes or until all of the water dries up.
+Add the sugar and switch off the gas stove.

 It goes extremely well with steamed rice and dal / lentils!!